Founder of CITAC Africa in 1998, Mark has over 40 years of energy business experience with most of his career focused on Africa.

 Saïda holds a BA in political science from the City University of New York and a Master’s in finance and economics from Columbia University in New York.

-At CITAC, Elodie looks after all the administration aspects and is the main point of contact for any general enquiries.
+At CITAC, Ana looks after all the administration aspects and is the main point of contact for any general enquiries.
 She is responsible for organising travel, visas, as well as formatting, publishing and notifying clients of the monthly CITAC report availability.
 She also takes care of the preparation and logistics for training courses such as organising venues, course materials, refreshments etc. in Africa and London.